rootstrap/blog/content/Stop creating services for everything - Knowing YAAF & the FormObject Pattern.md

 That's it, now we have a `PostForm` which encapsulates all the persistency logic of post/tags/categories, leaving our controller and models clean, with an easy to follow code.

-Another good thing is that **YAAF** provides a similar API to `ActiveModel` models so you can treat them interchangeably.
+Another good thing is that **YAAF** provides a similar API to `ActiveModel` models, so you can treat them interchangeably.

 ## Why not a Service or PORO's?